 - a) The committee is made up of five members, two of whom are elected, two of whom are appointed, and one of whom is one of the Members at Large of the Executive Committee. - b) The chair of the committee is appointed prior to the general business meeting at the annual conference from among the previous year's membership.
 The chair is normally a committee member who has served on the committee for at least one preceding year and may have been either elected or appointed. - c) Appointed members are appointed in consultation with the incoming chair prior to the general business meeting at the annual conference.
 Committee members should represent a broad range of theoretical, methodological and epistemological backgrounds.
-The appointments should take into consideration the strengths of the elected members in order to balance/extend the coverage of the committee as a whole. - d) Terms of the committee members shall be three years and shall be staggered. - 3.
+The appointments should take into consideration the strengths of the elected members in order to balance/extend the coverage of the committee as a whole. - d) Editors, Co-editors, and Associate Editors of journals are not eligible to serve on the committee. - e) Terms of the committee members shall be three years and shall be staggered. - 3.
 The committee shall report to the Executive Committee in advance of its spring meeting regarding outcomes of the award cycle, as well as recommendations for the following year's cycle.